tyVespA/portfolio/README.md

 # TODO

+- use localStorage to keep theme saved
+- mobile "fade-in-from-side" navigation

+## DONE

 - use context to keep theme variable between pages
-- mobile "fade-in-from-side" navigation